nodists/nodist/README.md

 ## Changelog

-v0.7.0
+v0.7.0 (thanks to @nullivex)
- * Add support for hashing downloading binaries and comparing to upstream (thanks to @nullivex)
+ * Add support for hashing downloading binaries and comparing to upstream
- * Code refactor to implement standards similar to npmjs style (thanks to @nullivex)
+ * Code refactor to implement standards similar to npmjs style
- * Implement download progress bar (thanks to @nullivex)
+ * Implement download progress bar
- * Add debugging output to aid in development and issue handling (thanks to @nullivex)
+ * Add debugging output to aid in development and issue handling
- * Bump NPM version to 3.3.8 (thanks to @nullivex)
+ * Bump NPM version to 3.3.8
- * Improve testing and offer ability to see test output (thanks to @nullivex)
+ * Improve testing and offer ability to see test output
+ * Testing now accepts mirror env variables
+ * Env variables can now be used to point nodist at a mirror

 v0.6.1
  * Fix for node v4 dist directory structure (thanks to @jakub-g)